oy3o/ai/README.md

     task NAME    │    start a task
-    view NUM     │    show details of message edit NUM     │    edit json of message
+    view NUM     │    show details of message edit NUM     │    edit json of message save path    │    save your state for load
+  (chat) NUM     │    view the content of message

 ─────────────────────────────────────────────────────────────
     shortcut     │    description